Preview: It’s LaMelo versus Lonzo as the Hornets take on the Bulls

 How the Hornets Can Win

 I think the key will be containing Nikola Vucevic.
 The Bulls have very few offensive weapons after him, LaVine, and DeRozan, so limiting one of these three players will be key.
 I like Charlotte’s length and athleticism in matching up with LaVine and DeRozan, but Vucevic always scares me.
 He’s very skilled both in the post and away from the rim.
 He’s a solid rebounder.
-He’s the type of center the Hornets have traditionally struggles against, especially with Mason Plumlee missing time.
+He’s the type of center the Hornets have traditionally struggled against, especially with Mason Plumlee missing time.

 After losing a disappointing game to the Houston Rockets on Saturday, this is a big bounce back opportunity for the Hornets.